sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

 Sample backend in SAP Mobile Services provides annotation functionality for **Products**.
 If you add annotation path in given backend endpoint, the same annotation information can be leveraged by MDK editor to generate related CRUD pages.

-Make sure you have already configured an app in Mobile Services cockpit and have added Sample service as per step 3 in [this](cp-mobile-dev-kit-ms-setup) tutorial.
+Make sure you have already configured an app in Mobile Services cockpit and have added Sample service as per step 3 in [Set Up Initial Configuration for an MDK App](cp-mobile-dev-kit-ms-setup) tutorial.

 1. In SAP MDK Demo App configuration, click **Mobile Connectivity**.